LynneMcGrail/take-a-hike/README.md

   * Used for the logo, section titles and social media link icons in the footer of each page.
 The font awesome script is also linked in the HTML file for these to be visible on the site.

 #
-# Testing
+## Testing
-## Features to be Implemented
+### Future features to be Implemented
 * For the contact form to send a message to Take a Hike, instead of leading to a dummy 'thank-you' page.
 * Display and add links to club sponsors websites.
-* Add a shop for club branded clothing to be purchased.
+* Add a shop for `Take a Hike` branded clothing to be purchased.
-* Add a self-guided hiking route feature with downloadable offline maps for members to select and navigate themselves at any time, rather than only being able to join any of the groups upcoming organised hikes and pre set locations.
+* Add a self-guided hiking route feature with downloadable offline maps for members to select and navigate themselves at any time, rather than only being able to join the groups organised upcoming organised hikes and pre-set locations.
+* Hike blog posts written by club members, including tips and recommendations for other future hikers to enhance their experience.
 \
 &nbsp;

 ## Validation and Accessibility
 #
-## Lighthouse
+## **Lighthouse**
 ### **Lighthouse Report:**
-* All pages of the app were tested using the lighthouse function built in to the Google Chrome browser on incognito mode.
+* All pages of the site were tested using the lighthouse function built in to the Google Chrome browser on incognito mode.

   <img width="400" src="assets/readme-docs/testing:lighthouse-homepage.png">